K0STYAa/K0STYAa/README.md

 <br />
 <br />
 Hi, my name is Konstantin Shalavin, I am a graduate of the Lomonosov Moscow State University.
-I work as a System Engineer in @mail.ru
+I work as a System Engineer in mail.ru

 **Languages and Tools:**